 Beginner’s Guide To Image Gradient

-Over the past few decades, there has been a tremendous advancement in AI technologies.
-We can see the heavy usage of these technologies almost everywhere in our lives, from the healthcare industry to self-driving cars to completely automated machines and whatnot.
+Over the past few decades, AI technologies have greatly advanced.
+We can see the heavy usage of these technologies almost everywhere, from the healthcare industry to self-driving cars to completely automated machines.
 Computer vision is artificial intelligence that enables computers to derive information from images, videos, and other inputs.
-Before jumping into this cutting-edge technology, let’s discuss the basic building blocks of many edge detection algorithms, Image Gradient.
+Before jumping into this cutting-edge technology, let’s discuss the basic building blocks of many edge detection algorithms, such as Image Gradient.

-So, the gradient helps us measure how the image changes and based on sharp changes in the intensity levels; it detects the presence of an edge.
-We will dive deep into it by manually computing the gradient in a moment.
+The gradient helps us measure how the image changes.
+Based on sharp changes in the intensity levels, it detects the presence of an edge.
+We will dive deep into it by manually computing the gradient momentarily.

-Image gradient is used to extract information from an image.
-It is one of the fundamental building blocks in image processing and edge detection.
-The main application of image gradient is in edge detection.
-Many algorithms, such as Canny Edge Detection, use image gradients for detecting edges.
+Image gradients are used to extract information from an image.
+They are one of the fundamental building blocks in image processing and edge detection.
+The main application of gradient of an image is edge detection.
+Many algorithms, such as Canny Edge Detection, use image gradients to detect edges.

-Enough talking about gradients, Let’s now look at how we compute gradients manually.
+Enough talking about gradients.
+Let’s now look at how we compute gradients manually.
 Let’s take a 3*3 image and try to find an edge using an image gradient.
-We will start by taking a center pixel around which we want to detect the edge.
-We have 4 main neighbors of the center pixel, which are:
+We will start by taking a centre pixel around which we want to detect the edge.
+We have four main neighbours of the centre pixel, which are:

 (i) P(x, y-1) top pixel